About face covering requirements

 What is the penalty for not wearing a face covering?

 Face coverings, along with other preventative measures, such as social distancing and hand hygiene, have proven effective in reducing spread of COVID-19 according to public health experts.
-It’s expected that citizens will comply with these regulations to benefit the safety of those working, visiting or traveling through the airport, as well as those in the communities we live in.
+It’s expected that airport visitors will comply with these regulations to benefit the safety of those working at or traveling through the airport, as well as those in the communities we live in.
 While the primary emphasis is on educating the public, individuals who do not comply with face covering regulations at MSP could be charged with a misdemeanor or petty misdemeanor offense.

 Does the airport provide face coverings for travelers?